Updated March 18, 2026

 Dress Code at Religious Sites

-All churches and monasteries in Rhodes Old Town and across the island.
+All churches and monasteries across Rhodes — Old Town churches, Monastery of Filerimos, Tsambika Monastery, and all religious sites on the island.

 How to avoid

-Carry a light scarf or cardigan.
-Many churches are inside the Old Town — you'll encounter them while exploring.
+Carry a light scarf, cardigan, or sarong for covering up at churches.
+Many churches are inside the Old Town — you'll encounter them while exploring the medieval streets.

 Behavior